TyeMcQueen/terraform-google-certificate-map-simple/README.md

 simplify the creation of simple LB-authorized certificates by just appending the literal string "|LB" to the end of a hostname, as noted above.

-And you can use certificates that you created elsewhere in the certificate map that this module creates.
+Certificates that you created elsewhere can be used in the certificate map that this module creates.
 Simply append to the hostname a "|" followed by an offset into `cert-ids`.
 When you do that for the first hostname listed, you can also omit the hostname.